-As accounting officer, the chief executive has responsibility for reviewing the effectiveness of the system of internal control.
-During the period in question the review has been informed by:
+As accounting officer, the CEO has responsibility for reviewing the effectiveness of the system of internal control.
+During the year in question the review has been informed by:

-- the financial management and governance self-assessment process; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of Trustees on 11 December 2019 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 14 December 2020 and signed on their behalf by:

-I H K Scott Chair of Trustees
+I H K Scott Chair of Trustees D JonesAccounting Officer